saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 * Choose **File > Invalidate Caches and Restart** so the changes can take effect. <img src="assets/QS2.03E.png" alt="Appium Doctor" width="350"/>

 ### Update pom.xml
-Add your configuration into `pom.xml`.
-You may need to invalidate and restart again to activate the imports:
+Add your configurations into `pom.xml` [like the project here](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod4/4.05/pom.xml).
+You may need to invalidate and restart again to activate the imports

 <!-- ------------------------ -->
-## 3.03 Title
+## 3.03 Update Variables for Capabilities
 Duration: 0:05:00

-### Part 1: Update Desired Capabilities

 In the `Config.java` file, you are going to communicate the settings for our test environment with the W3C [Capabilities](https://wiki.saucelabs.com/display/DOCS/Desired+Capabilities+Required+for+Selenium+and+Appium+Tests/?utm_source=referral&utm_medium=LMS&utm_campaign=link), required for every Selenium test.